microsoft/playwright/docs/src/api/class-locator.md

 // Pattern 1: use locator methods to calculate text on the whole list. const texts = await rows.allTextContents();

-// Pattern 2: do something with each element in the list: const count = await rows.count() for (let i = 0; i < count; ++i) console.log(await rows.nth(i).textContent());
+// Pattern 2: do something with each element in the list. const count = await rows.count() for (let i = 0; i < count; ++i) console.log(await rows.nth(i).textContent());

-// Pattern 3: resolve locator to elements on page and map them to their text content
+// Pattern 3: resolve locator to elements on page and map them to their text content.
-// Note: the code inside evaluateAll runs in page, you can call any DOM apis there const texts = await rows.evaluateAll(list => list.map(element => element.textContent));
+// Note: the code inside evaluateAll runs in page, you can call any DOM apis there. const texts = await rows.evaluateAll(list => list.map(element => element.textContent));
 ```